Skip to content

 Best Solana Perp DEX: Top Exchanges Ranked

-Compare the top Solana perpetual futures DEXes including Jupiter Perps, Drift, Zeta Markets, and Flash Trade.
-Covers fees, liquidity, features, and which Solana perp DEX is best for you.
+Compare top Solana perp DEXes: Jupiter Perps, Drift, Zeta Markets, and Flash Trade.
+Covers fees, liquidity, features, and which Solana perp DEX is best.

 Solana is now the second-largest chain for on-chain perp trading.
 It trails only Hyperliquid's own L1 and competes with Arbitrum for DEX derivatives volume.
 Solana's 400ms slot times and transaction costs under $0.01 make it well-suited for perps.
 In 2025, Solana-based perp DEXes did over $200 billion in combined volume.
 Jupiter Perps and Drift Protocol led the way.
 If you trade SOL tokens or want sub-second fills without leaving Solana DeFi, these are the platforms to know.